Ken Attafuah: Working life

 Attafuah did his National Service at the University of Ghana as a teaching assistant until 1983.
 He was appointed as a tutor at the Abuakwa State College in Kibi in the Eastern Region of Ghana.
 Whilst at Abuakwa, he applied for and gained a scholarship from the Volta Aluminum Company Trust Fund to pursue a master's degree from the University of Manitoba, Winnipeg, Canada.
 Upon completion of the programme, he enrolled at the Simon Fraser University for a Doctor of Philosophy in criminology.

 He returned to Ghana and was called to the Ghana Bar as a Barrister-at-Law and Solicitor of the Supreme Court of Ghana.
 As a legal practitioner he has held many positions in Ghana and around the world.
 He was appointed the Executive Secretary of Ghana's National Reconciliation Commission from 2002 to 2004.
 In 2008 he published the book Fighting Armed Robbery in Ghana.
 He has actively advocated for the well-being of prisoners in Ghana and promoted activities that will reduce crime in the country.
 He received an award from the Chartered Institute of Marketing Ghana in recognition of his advocacy on issues that promote accountability and transparency from public officials.

 Head of National Identification Authority

 In January 2017, President Nana Akufo-Addo appointed Attafuah as acting head of the National Identification Authority.
 At the time of his appointment, he was the Dean of the Faculty of Law at Central University in Ghana.
 Whilst at Central University, he was voted the head of Convocation.

 As head of the identification authority, Attafuah oversees the nationwide rollout of the Ghana card - a modern identification system and a smart identity card for Ghanaians.

-Positions held
+Positions held and awards

 Attafuah has held several positions during the course of his working life.
 They include: